Residential property must be deemed uninhabitable due to environmental contamination.

 Property Taken By Government Action - Eminent Domain (Prop.
 3)

 Prop.
 3 was a constitutional amendment approved by the voters of California in 1982.
 It is codified in R&T Code, Section 68, and allows property owners to transfer the Prop.
 13 factored base year value of real property taken by government action to a comparable replacement property located anywhere in California, if certain qualifying conditions are met.
 Value limits and other requirements apply.
 Proof of displacement and supporting documentation are required.

-Taxpayer's whose property has been destroyed or damaged in a Governor declared disaster area can transfer the Prop.13 base year value to a comparable property.
-(R&T Code, Section 69)
+Taxpayer's whose property has been destroyed or damaged in a wildfire or Governor declared disaster can transfer the Prop.13 base year value to a comparable property.